 So you’re sold on the advantages of cloud services—the flexibility, agility and “always on” business models they enable.
 But what’s the return on investment?

-The fact is, calculating ROI on cloud services is challenging.
+The fact is, calculating cloud computing ROI is challenging.
 The abstract nature of the cloud doesn’t lend itself to a simple matter of addition or subtraction.
 It’s not like the business case for virtualization, where you simply add up all the servers you didn’t have to buy, operate and maintain.

 On the investment side of the ledger, there are costs associated with moving to the cloud, especially if you decide to build your own.
 The good news is that you can mitigate these costs by using open source technologies like OpenStack and KVM (kernel-based virtual machine) to eliminate the expense of software licenses.
 Or you can dramatically reduce up-front costs by going with a subscription cloud model, paying as you go.

 Adding Up the Returns